Filling Your Own Cup: Avoiding Caregiver Burnout

 Carving out time to ensure that your physical needs are met is also incredibly important.
 Getting proper rest and nutrition can go a long way to increasing energy and making you feel better.
 Exercising can also reduce stress and promote better sleep, amongst numerous other health benefits.
 Finally, make sure you see your own doctor, and address your own health issues when you are sick.
 Caregivers will often discuss their loved one’s care with the physician, but they seldom talk about their own health issues.

-If you are in need of some suggestions for caregiving resources in your area, please contact our office at (408) 286-2122.
+If you need some suggestions for caregiving resources in your area, please contact our elder care attorneys at (408) 217-2977.
 The Family Caregiver Alliance: National Center on Caregiving also offers numerous resources and a national telephone hotline at (800) 445-8106.

 All materials have been prepared for general information purposes only to permit you to learn more about our firm, our services and the experience of our attorneys.
 The information presented is not legal advice, is not to be acted on as such, and may be subject to change without notice.